Saddleback Pass

 Photography Tips

 • Mt.
-Temple Profile: The pass offers a unique side-on view of the massive Mt.
+Temple Profile: The pass offers a distinct side-on view of the massive Mt.
 Temple.

 • Golden Larches: The contrast between the golden trees and the dark rock of Mt.
-Fairview is spectacular in the fall.
+Fairview is clear in the fall.

 Nearby